mynameiswillporter/DamnPickleable/README.md

 # Damn 🥒able
 A Web App that is Intentionally Vulnerable to Insecure Deserialization via Pickle attacks

+## Vulnerabilities
+The application contains the following vulnerabilities:
+1. Vanilla Pickle RCE
+2. Sour Pickles RCE (Custom Pickler only allows certain builtins to be imported)

 ## Installation
 Installation is simple, clone the repo, create a virtual env, pip install dependencies, and run the server.